scrazycarl/master_project_work_showcase/README.md

 The original plot is probabaly generated in MATLAB.
 I used R to best mimic the visualisation to help me compare how good is our computation method, compared to the reference.

+From the general color representation, it could be seen that my visualisation was very close to the original one.
+Keep in mind that the computation method is also different.
+So it will result in actual different value in some cells.

 ### 2.1  Global change of mercury concentration after mitigation

 <img src="./image_for_personal_post/AMAP_2050_dataset.JPG" width="856" />